riju-stone/minimim-average-latency/README.md

 The program will take care of everything else...

 ## To Do
-:white_check_mark: Add State Diagram Generator
+- Add State Diagram Generator :white_check_mark:
-:white_check_mark: Add Simple and Greedy Cycles
+- Add Simple and Greedy Cycles :white_check_mark:
-:white_check_mark: Add MAL calculation
+- Add MAL calculation :white_check_mark:
 - Refactor and improve some code
 - (Maybe some day) Add support for Multifunctional Pipelines